-While I was in Athens, I indulged in local Southern cuisine from barbecue to grits (smothered and chopped – thank you very much!)
-While I was there I discovered pickled and fried okra, pickled watermelon rinds, and a dish called Hoppin’ John.
+I recently came back from a trip to house hunt in the Athens, Georgia are.
+While I was in there, I discovered a dish called Hoppin’ John.
 It’s a combination of two staples of Southern food – black eyed peas and collard greens.

-Both foods are packed with nutrition.
+Hoppin’ John is packed with nutrition.
 According to Self Nutrition Data, black eyed peas are low in saturated fat, cholesterol and sodium and a good source of fiber, protein, folate, thiamin, iron, magnesium, phosphorus and copper.
 Collard greens are low in saturated fat, very low in cholesterol, and a good source of fiber, protein, and many vitamins and minerals.

 Hoppin’ John can be high in calories since traditionally it’s cooked up with a lot of pork and pork fat.
 So I was looking for a way to make a recipe for Hoppin’ John that was not only easier to make but lower in calories and healthier, too.
-That's why I was so excited to find a recipe for Hoppin John Vegetarian Black Eyed Peas done in a slow cooker at Kristi Arnold’s blog Veggie Converter, my assigned blog for this month’s Secret Recipe Club post.
+That's why I was so excited to find a recipe for Hoppin John Vegetarian Black Eyed Peas that was cooked in a slow cooker at Kristi Arnold’s blog Veggie Converter, my assigned blog for this month’s Secret Recipe Club post.

-And the Bacon Salt that Kristi recommends?
+The Bacon Salt that Kristi recommends?
 Awesome stuff!
 I love how it added bacon flavor – and no calories and saturated fat – to my Healthy Slow Cooker Hoppin’ John.
 Enjoy!

 Healthy Crockpot Hoppin' John